pavantejaswivelivela/Multifunctional-BID/README.md

 3. A combination of Camel turbinates from the cross-section domain and micro-bumps on the Namib desert beetle from the surface domain resulted in the generation of structures for effective heat transfer and low-pressure drop potentially used in aerospace applications.
 4. A combination of woodpecker’s beak and pomelo peel from the cellular structures domain and snakeskin from the domain of the surface resulted in the generation of a non-pneumatic tire design for effective impact resistance and friction management.

-More detailed information about the designs can be accessed via the author's portfolio: (<https://sites.google.com/view/pavantejaswivelivela>)
+More detailed information about the designs can be accessed via the author's [portfolio](https://sites.google.com/view/pavantejaswivelivela)

 <figure>
     <img src="Image-5.png"